Aligh07/Aligh07/README.md

 # 👋 Hi, I'm Ali!
 💻 **A passionate programmer and developer exploring new technologies**

-- 👀 Interested in **Desktop Applications, AI, and Reverse Engineering**
+- 👀 Interested in **Desktop Applications, AI, and Web Applications**
 - 🌱 Currently learning **C++, React, and software development techniques**
 - 🚀 Working on **CLI & GUI applications and performance optimization**
 - 📫 Reach me at **[ Discord: "9._x" ]**